Is It True that Low-Carb Diets Are Low in Fiber?:

 It is a common misconception that reduced carbohydrate diets are automatically low in fiber.
-In fact, most non-starchy vegetables and low sugar fruits are quite high in fiber, and a well-constructed low carb diet emphasizes vegetables and other sources of fiber.
-Unfortunately, most people, at least in the US, don’t get close to the recommended amounts of daily fiber, no matter how many carbs they are eating!
+In fact, most non-starchy vegetables and low-sugar fruits are quite high in fiber, and a well-constructed low-carb diet emphasizes vegetables and other sources of fiber.
+Unfortunately, most people, at least in the US, don’t get close to the recommended amounts of daily fiber, no matter how much carbohydrate they are eating!
 But there is no reason for you to be one of those people.

 What is Fiber?:

 Fiber is that part of plant food that is indigestible by humans.
 It passes through our digestive systems without being broken down and absorbed into our bloodstreams as other food components are.
 Think of a cow eating grass – that cow needs extra stomachs, chews its cud, etc, to digest the grass.
 We can’t digest grass because we don’t have specialized digestive systems.
 That indigestible stuff is fiber.